• Skip to primary navigation

 crushed tomatoes and seasonings in a large pot

 • Add the crushed tomatoes to the pot.
-Rinse the cans with a little water and add to the sauce (if crushed tomatoes are not available use whole tomatoes and crush by hand or with an immersion blender).
+Rinse the cans with a little water and add to the sauce (if crushed tomatoes are not available, use whole tomatoes and crush them by hand or with an immersion blender).

-• Add the chopped basil, sugar, sea salt and black pepper to taste (don’t over season you can always add more later).
+• Add the chopped basil, sugar, sea salt, and black pepper to taste (don’t overseason the spaghetti sauce; you can always add more later).
 Mix the ingredients together.

-• Bring the tomato sauce to a boil, and reduce the heat to a low simmer for 15-20 minutes for homemade Marinara Sauce.
-For a rich, hearty and totally amazing spaghetti sauce allow it to simmer for 3-5 hours.
+• Bring the tomato sauce to a boil and reduce the heat to a low simmer.
+For a rich, hearty, and totally amazing spaghetti sauce, allow it to simmer for 3-5 hours before serving the spaghetti and meatballs.
 You’ll thank me for it later!

 ingredients to make Italian meatballs sitting on a wooden cutting board